PSModule/Store/README.md

 To set up a new context for a user, the following steps should be taken:

+1. Create a set of integration functions that you can expose to the user and that uses the `Context` module to store user data.
+Its highly recommended to do this so that you as a module developer can create the structure you want for the context, while also giving the user the expected function names to interact with the module.
+   - `Set-<ModuleName>Context` that uses `Set-Context`.
+   - `Get-<ModuleName>Context` that uses `Get-Context`.
+   - `Remove-<ModuleName>Context` that uses `Remove-Context`
+   - `Set-<ModuleName>ContextSetting` that uses `Set-ContextSetting`
+   - `Get-<ModuleName>ContextSetting` that uses `Get-ContextSetting`
+   - `Remove-<ModuleName>ContextSetting` that uses `Remove-ContextSetting`

-1. Create a new context for the user -> `Set-Context -Context 'GitHub.BobMarley'` -> Context `GitHub.BobMarley` is created.
+2. Create a new context for the user -> `Set-Context -Context 'GitHub.BobMarley'` -> Context `GitHub.BobMarley` is created.
-2. Add some user configuration -> `Set-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -Value '123456'` ->
+3. Add some user configuration -> `Set-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -Value '123456'` ->
    Secret `GitHub.BobMarley.AccessToken` is created.
-3. Get the user configuration -> `Get-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -AsPlainText` -> `123456`
+4. Get the user configuration -> `Get-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -AsPlainText` -> `123456`
-4. Remove the user configuration -> `Remove-Context -Name 'GitHub.BobMarley.AccessToken'` -> Secret `GitHub.BobMarley.AccessToken` is removed.
+5. Remove the user configuration -> `Remove-Context -Name 'GitHub.BobMarley.AccessToken'` -> Secret `GitHub.BobMarley.AccessToken` is removed.

 ## Contributing